mglaman/drupal-aws-sandbox/README.md

 # drupal-aws-sandbox

-Deploys a Drupal site to AWS using App Runner, S3 object storage, Aurora Serverless, and more.
+Deploys a Drupal site to AWS using App Runner, S3, RDS, etc.

+Originally this was testing out Aurora Serverless, but the cost is greater than a lower tier RDS constantly running.

 ## local build and test